Mast3rwaf1z/notes/5th_semester/networktechnologies/examPrep/examSet.md

 where RTT is the round trip time.

+The advantage of this approach is that it is very simple, it does not require a lot of communication while calculating time fine

+halving RTT isn't the best method to find the time difference between the two nodes, the transmission and receival could take different time without knowing, so this synchronization method could be inaccurate.

 **Explain the concept of causal partial order using an example event diagram**

 A causal system is generally a system where an event is never dependant on a future event in the system.